<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://dream3.co/?p=3342</guid>

-<description><![CDATA[It all began with a first phone call with Ayesha Hasan.
 I was still in the throes of Pakistan’s fragmented and templated consulting system, working over-time at a job that required a barrage of fake activities to be drafted from scratch on the daily.
-Students came in hordes, with long resumes and a burning will [&#8230;]]]></description>
+Students came in hordes, with long resumes and a burning will to make it to the top.]]></description>

 <content:encoded><![CDATA[